What makes an experiment successful?

 - Pieces fell to the floor four times

 The outcome was far from what was expected as you can see.

 Of course not!

-The main purpose of an experiment is to learn and we will learn from good results as well as from not so good results.
+The main purpose of an experiment is to learn, and we learn from good results as well as from not so good results.

 Just from this fairly small experiment there were some really good learning points for the team;

-- The fixture was not good since it didn't secured the right number of pieces
+- The fixture was not good since it didn't secure the right number of pieces

 - The way we move the pieces from from the table to the container was not sufficient since four pieces ended up on the floor